I-am-Rudi/WritersCrucible/README.md

 * **What it does:** This command adds **50 characters** to your daily goal each time you run it.
 * **Why it exists:** Creating and formatting citations, references, and bibliographies is a time-consuming but necessary part of non-fiction and academic writing.
 This work produces very few characters relative to the effort involved.
 This command allows you to acknowledge the effort of accurately citing a source, ensuring that this critical but low-character task contributes to your daily progress.

+##### `writers-crucible.addFigure`

+* **What it does:** Adds **50 characters** to your daily goal for adding an existing figure, chart, or visual element to your document.
+* **Why it exists:** Inserting figures, charts, diagrams, and other visual elements requires effort in selection, positioning, and captioning.
+This command acknowledges the time spent enhancing your document with visual content.

+##### `writers-crucible.createNewFigure`

+* **What it does:** Adds **200 characters** to your daily goal for creating a brand new figure, chart, or diagram.
+* **Why it exists:** Creating original visuals (graphs, charts, diagrams, illustrations) is time-intensive work that contributes significantly to your manuscript but produces minimal character count.
+This substantial bonus reflects the creative and analytical effort involved in developing new visual content.

+##### `writers-crucible.addExternalText`

+* **What it does:** Allows you to paste or enter text from external sources, automatically inserting it at your cursor position while counting all characters toward your daily goal.
+* **Why it exists:** When incorporating research notes, quotes, or content from other editors, you deserve full credit for the integration work.
+This command inserts the text directly into your document and properly accounts for all characters without double-counting limitations.

 ---